-The Marine Aquarium Fish Managed Fishery (MAF) has the capacity to target more than 250 species of finfish under the management plan.
-However, the number of species targeted and/or landed by the fishery varies from year to year (e.g. in the period from 2005 to 2011 the number of species landed ranged from 183 to 288; 228 fish species were recorded in 2012).
-By way of a Section 43 Order and Ministerial Exemption, fishermen also take coral, live rock, algae, seagrass and invertebrates.
-In 2012, a total of over 380 species or species groups were reported in the landed catch of the MAF.
-The reported catch included groups that were recorded to Order, Family, Genus or species.
+The Marine Aquarium Fish Managed Fishery (MAF) has the capacity to target more than 950 species of marine aquarium fish under the Marine Aquarium Fish Management Plan 1995 (this includes sharks and rays (Chondrichthyes), syngnathids, moral eels, and higher taxonomic groups at the Order, Family or Genus level in cases where the species cannot be specifically identified and also includes unquantified aquarium species).
+However, the number of marine aquarium fish species targeted and/or landed by the fishery varies from year to year (e.g. in the period from 2005 to 2013 the number of marine aquarium fish species landed ranged from 183 to 288; 223 marine aquarium fish species were recorded in 2013).
+Operators in the MAF are also permitted to take coral, live rock, algae, seagrass and invertebrates under the Prohibition on Fishing (Coral, 'Live Rock' and Algae) Order 2007 and by way of Ministerial Exemption.
+In 2013, a total of over 383 species or species groups were reported in the landed catch of the MAF.
+The reported catch includes groups that were reported at the level of Order, Family, Genus or species.
 The MAF is primarily a dive-based fishery that uses hand-held nets to capture the desired target species that operates from boats up to 8 m in length.
 While the MAF operates throughout all Western Australian waters, catches are relatively low in volume due to the special handling requirements of live fish.
 Fishing operations are also heavily weather-dependent due to the small vessels used and the potentially hazardous conditions (e.g. waves, swell) encountered.
 In addition, human constraints (i.e. physiological effects of decompression) limit the amount of effort exerted in the fishery, the depth of water and the offshore extent where collections can occur.